What Are Old Testament Narratives?

 How are the narratives of the Old Testament interpreted by different religions?

-The narratives of the Old Testament are interpreted in different ways by different people. religions who consider it sacred.
-For Jews, these narratives are the basis of their faith and tradition.
-For Christians, they are seen as harbingers of the New Testament and the coming of the Lord.
-Jesus Christ.
+The stories of the Old Testament are interpreted in different ways by the various religions that regard it as sacred.
+For Jews, these stories form the foundation of their faith and tradition.
+For Christians, they are seen as foreshadowings of the New Testament and the coming of Jesus Christ.

 What are the main books that contain the narratives of the Old Testament?